ibexa/documentation-developer/docs/content_management/field_types/field_type_storage.md

 Each of the above methods (except `hasFieldData`) receives a `$context` array with information on the underlying storage and the environment.
-To retrieve and store data in the [[= product_name =]] data storage, but outside of the normal structures (e.g. a custom table in an SQL database), use [Gateway-based storage](#gateway-based-storage) with properly injected Doctrine Connection.
+To retrieve and store data in the [[= product_name =]] data storage, but outside of the normal structures (for example, a custom table in an SQL database), use [Gateway-based storage](#gateway-based-storage) with properly injected Doctrine Connection.

 The field type must take care on its own for being compliant with different data sources and that third parties can extend the data source support easily.